bartvandebiezen/css-conventions/css-conventions.md

 - Modifiers are timeless.
 Use 'states' if a 'different version' is temporarily.
 - A block can be nested within another block if that block is often used by itself.
 The nested block has at least two class names: (1) the block name itself and (2) as an element of the surrounding block.
 - A class does not reflect the full trail of the DOM.
 Only one block or element is allowed within a class name.
+- When is a block a modified block or a complete new block?
+A modified block still inherits a lot of styling from the original block.
+A new block is completely independent from the original block.
+You determine the tipping point, but if in doubt create a new block.

 **Right:**
 ```CSS